1.1 Purpose of the BARC Charter

 The Committee will be entitled to call upon the expert advice it determines is appropriate to enable the Committee to satisfy its responsibilities and meet its objectives.
 The Committee will be provided with the necessary resources to obtain expert advice.

 The Committee will hold at least three meetings per year, or such greater number as the Chairperson may determine.
-A member of the Committee may attend a meeting via telephone rather than in person.
+A member of the Committee may attend a meeting via telephone or video conference rather than in person.

 At a meeting of the Committee, a quorum consists of two members.